Hager RCBO Switchboard Upgrade Adelaide: Modern RCBO vs Old RCD (2026 Guide)

 Old switchboards weren't designed for modern electrical loads-air conditioning, multiple TVs, computers, electric car chargers.
 They're overloaded, outdated, and in many cases, illegal for new work or home sales.

-This guide covers when you need an RCBO switchboard upgrade in Adelaide, the difference between RCBOs and old RCDs, typical costs ($1,600-$2,800), and why the modern RCBO standard is worth the extra investment.
+This guide covers when you need an RCBO switchboard upgrade in Adelaide, the difference between modern RCBOs and old RCDs, what affects the cost, and why the RCBO standard is worth the extra investment.
+For your job, call Marcus on 0468 008 822 for a fixed quote upfront.

 A switchboard (or "electrical panel") is the hub where your home's power comes in and gets distributed to different circuits-lights, power points, appliances, air conditioning.